ShrikeGames/commander_gpt/README.md

   - Might be some simpler games where that kind of logic could be possible
 - Add support for loading a local LLM instead of using OpenAI
   - If possible would open up an effectively free complete package
+- (Maybe) Add GUI for selecting or editing characters if none are passed in the arguments.
+  - List existing configured characters
+  - Edit their positions, subtitles
+  - Add a new character